HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-versioning.md

 ## API Version Reader

 API Version Reader defines how an API version is read from the HTTP request.
-If not explicitly configured, the default setting is that our API version will be a query string parameter named 'v' (example: ../users?v=2.0).
+If not explicitly configured, the default setting is that our API version will be a query string parameter named `v` (example: ../users?v=2.0).
 Another, probably more popular option is to store the API version in the HTTP header.
 We have also the possibility of having an API version both in a query string as well as in an HTTP header.

 **Query string parameter**